TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 # State

 First, let's look at the state.
-Here's what it looks like for the react-window list and grid components (the state is the same for both fixed and variable sized item flavors).
+Here's what it looks like for the react-window list and grid components.
+The state is the same for both fixed and variable sized item flavors.

 ## List